 Do that, and it will be the ideal sequence.

-So timed sequences are a thing of the past… and triggered, action-based emails are the thing to do as you move into 2014.
+So timed sequences are a thing of the past… and triggered, action-based emails are the thing to do now.

 Okay, got it… but what kind of emails do you send?